Skip to Main Content

 Sharing Resources

-Network membership also gives residents access to 59 million items from libraries across the state and access to millions of eBooks and audiobooks through the statewide Library eBooks and Audiobooks (LEA) program.
+Network membership also gives residents access to millions of items from libraries across the state via the Commonwealth Catalog, and access to millions of eBooks and audiobooks through the statewide Library eBooks and Audiobooks (LEA) program.
 This saves money because libraries don't have to purchase each item residents need.
 The MBLC also provides funding to purchase statewide eContent.

 The MBLC provides advice to Massachusetts library trustees and assists them with interpreting laws and regulations, understanding their responsibilities, and supporting library administration.